pyproj4/pyproj/docs/transformation_grids.rst

 - Have a machine with limited space and want to pre-download files?

+  You can enable enable :ref:`debugging-internal-proj` with pyproj 3+ and perform a transformation.
+  The logs will show the grids PROJ searches for.

-  The :class:`pyproj.transformer.TransformerGroup` can assist finding the grids you need to download.
+  Additionally, the :class:`pyproj.transformer.TransformerGroup` can assist finding the grids you need to download.

   .. code-block:: python